Kyle Isbel Player Props: Royals vs. Tigers

-On Wednesday, Kyle Isbel (.188 batting average in his past 10 games, with two doubles, a home run, two walks and two RBI) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
-First pitch is at 8:10 PM ET.
+The Kansas City Royals, including Kyle Isbel and his .406 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Michael Lorenzen and the Detroit Tigers at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Tigers.
+In his last game, he went 1-for-4 with a double and an RBI against the Tigers.

 Kyle Isbel Game Info & Props vs. the Tigers